google-parfait/confidential-federated-compute/containers/gcp_prototype/README.md

-# GCP Confidential Space Oak Session Prototype
+# GCP Confidential Space Offloading Prototype with LLM Inference

-This directory contains a prototype C++/Rust application demonstrating a secure client-server communication pattern using the [Oak Sessions library](https://github.com/project-oak/oak/tree/main/oak_sessions) over gRPC, designed to run with the server in [GCP Confidential Space](https://cloud.google.com/confidential-computing/confidential-space/docs) and the client within an **Oak TEE**.
+This directory contains a prototype C++/Rust application demonstrating offloading a computation (Large Language Model (LLM) inference) from an on-premise TEE to a GCP Confidential Space TEE.
+It uses the [Oak Sessions library](https://github.com/project-oak/oak/tree/main/oak_sessions) over gRPC, designed to run with the server in [GCP Confidential Space](https://cloud.google.com/confidential-computing/confidential-space/docs) and the client within an **Oak TEE**.
 It features attestation using real GCP Confidential Space tokens and performs client-side verification of both the token claims and session binding.

 ## Architecture

 The system consists of three main components:

-1.  **GCP Server (Confidential Space TEE):** Runs the `main` binary.
-Authenticates itself to the client via the Oak Session handshake.
+1.  **GCP Server (Confidential Space TEE):** Runs the `main` binary. **Hosts the LLM model and performs inference using** `llama.cpp` **upon receiving an encrypted request.** Authenticates itself to the client via the Oak Session handshake.
 2.  **Oak Client (Oak TEE):** Runs the `test_client` binary inside an Oak-compatible container.
-It is fully isolated and has **no direct network access**.
+It is fully isolated and has **no direct network access**. **It acts as a gRPC server to the Host for receiving prompts.**
 3.  **Host Proxy (Untrusted):** Runs on the host machine that launches the Oak TEE.
 It provides a gRPC proxy service that forwards encrypted messages between the isolated Oak Client and the external GCP Server.

 ## How it Works